holographicSol/SatIO/README.md

     Summary: Over one quintillion possible combinations of stackable logic across 20 switches for a general purpose part, subsystem or standalone device.

     Whats to gain?
-From this project I intend to have reusable, general purpose parts, namely a programmable navigation system, control pad and port controller that I can use for other projects in the future.
-For now I imagine each part# will be an I2C device and some parts like SatIO will have both master and slave modes for flexibility across differnt project requirements.
+Working with ESP32 is cheap and from this project I intend to have reusable, general purpose parts as modules that can work both together and standalone, creating a platform I can go to when working with ESP32.

+    ToDO: set NAN for invalid dat, unused data. requires modification to data in (to set NAN) and possibly modification to matrix (to handle NAN).

 -----